analytixncs/analytix-docs/docs/informer/informer-mappings.md

   $record.RepNetAmount = $record.repMv === 1 ? $record.repNetCost : 0
   ```

-  I would also suggest removing the original RepNetAmt field from your dataset.
+  I would also suggest removing the original RepNetAmt field from your dataset after the above Powerscript has been run.

 - **Rep Split Net Amt** - This field is the **Rep Net Amt * Salesrep Percentage**.
 Note that the aggregation of this at the campaign level is not always the Net amount of the order.
 This is because multiple reps may be getting commission or a percentage of the campaign.